 While breaking a lease can have consequences for the tenant, there are a few reasons breaking a lease in Florida is acceptable and even expected.

 One such case is if you’re reporting for active military service.
 The Servicemembers Civil Relief Act offers protections for uniformed servicemembers in bankruptcy, forbearance and similar obligations that could keep them from focusing their full energy on defending the United States.
 As soon as you know you’re being deployed for service, give your landlord your written notification.
 After serving your notice, your lease will expire 30 days following your next rent payment.

 Reporting for active duty is perhaps the best-case scenario for legally breaking a lease in Florida.
 In most other situations, breaking a lease is only allowed when it affects the tenant’s health and safety.
-For example, if you find your residence uninhabitable — that is, the housing is hazardous or unsafe in some way — you won’t face penalties for terminating your lease.
+For example, if you find your residence uninhabitable — that is, the housing is hazardous or unsafe in some way — you won’t face penalties in Florida for lease termination.
 Instead, it’s considered a “constructive eviction.”
 What qualifies a residence as uninhabitable?
 Your unit may lack:

 - Heat, electricity or running water

 When you find one or more of these health and safety violations, notify your landlord immediately through written notice.
 According to Florida law, the landlord then has seven days to rectify the violation or violations.
 If they don’t, a Florida court will likely qualify you for constructive eviction and you’ll be free to discontinue rent payments and move out of the residence.

 Another reason you may be eligible to break your lease is experiencing tenant harassment.
 While your landlord has a right to enter your unit, you also have a right to privacy.
 Landlords must give at least 12 hours’ warning before visiting to avoid violating your lease agreement.
 Other forms of tenant harassment include changing locks, cutting off utilities or damaging your doors and windows without permission.